smartrent/elixir-styler/docs/control_flow_macros.md

 ### Replace non-branching `bar <-` with `bar =`

 `<-` is for branching.
-If the lefthand side is the trivial match (a bare variable), Styler rewrites it to use the `=` operator instead.
+If the lefthand side is the trivial match (a bare variable), Quokka rewrites it to use the `=` operator instead.

 ```elixir
 # Given